AdobeDocs/commerce-admin.en/help/stores-purchase/order-processing.md

 >
 >Invoices are not created automatically for orders placed by using `Gift Card`, `Store Credit`, `Reward Points`, or other offline payment methods.

-**Step 5: Book a Single Shipment** - The order status changes to to `Complete` when the shipment detail is complete, the shipment is booked, and either the packing slip and shipping label are printed or the 'Notify Ready for Pickup' button is clicked (if order was set for In-store delivery method.)
+**Step 5: Book a Single Shipment** - The order status changes to `Complete` when the shipment detail is complete, the shipment is booked, and either the packing slip and shipping label are printed or the _Notify Ready for Pickup_ button is clicked (in-store delivery method).
 The customer receives notification and the package is shipped.
 If tracking numbers are used, the shipment can be tracked from the customer's account.

 >[!NOTE]
 >